The DWI Process in Texas

 It can be frightening to be pulled over for DWI.
 For many people, it is their first brush with law enforcement.
 If you fail the field sobriety test or roadside breath test or are otherwise arrested for driving while intoxicated, you want to know what the road ahead holds for you.

 An experienced DWI defense lawyer can help you understand the DWI process and fight to protect your rights and future.
 Attorney Derek Emmons is a San Antonio DWI defense lawyer with over 20 years of experience as both a criminal defense lawyer and former prosecutor.
 Having taken more than 80 criminal cases to trial during his career, he has a unique insight into how drunk driving cases are built by law enforcement and the prosecution, and he has proven experience in successfully challenging the evidence brought against his clients.
-Attorney Derek Emmons and the team at the Law Office of Derek W. Emmons, P.C. will work hard to minimize the effects of a DWI arrest.
+Attorney Derek Emmons and the team at the Emmons Law Firm, P.C. will work hard to minimize the effects of a DWI arrest.

 Call (210) 702-3054 for a free consultation.